reportmill/SnapKit/ReadMe.md

 ## <a name="PropsPackage">The Properties Package</a>

-The SnapKit **[snap.props](https://github.com/reportmill/SnapKit/tree/master/src/snap/props)** package provides an easy way to serialize Java objects and provides automatic support for read/write (JSON/XML), copy/paste and undo/redo.
-More specifically the props support provides the following:
+The SnapKit **[snap.props](https://github.com/reportmill/SnapKit/tree/master/src/snap/props)** package provides an easy way to serialize Java objects and provides automatic support for read/write (JSON/XML), copy/paste, undo/redo and more.
+Specifically the props support provides the following:

 - Read/write an object graph to XML and JSON